 With all gender identities, people can choose to use pronouns which best describe them.
 The more common ones are: she/her, he/him, they/them.
 There are others that some non-binary people prefer to use such as ze/zir or ey/em.

 Ethnicity and upbringing:

 Ethnicity can be complex.
 For some reason, we tend of think of this as again something of a binary construct – you can be Thai, or Ghanaian.
 At a push, we tend to consider mixed race or mixed ethnicities but often when you look at the categorisation of this on forms, you can be White and Black, White and Asian, or White and Other.
 It very rarely allows for you to be for example, Black and Asian.
 Let alone the fact that you may have one parent who has multiple ethnicities in their heritage.
-Please feel free to put as many different ethnicities that you have in your heritage that are important to you and/or you identify with.

 In addition to this, there are numerous communities who have settled in other countries.
 An example of this would be the South Asian community who moved to East Africa and Southern Africa from the 1890s and many of whom stayed until the 1970s when many of them were expelled.
 Alternatively, the people whose heritage is not White British but grew up here in the UK, or a White European who grew up in South America.
 It’s also really insightful to understand whether people class themselves by their ethnicity, or by where they grew up and the significance of that culture they were raised in forming certain values and beliefs and attitudes.